-This Council has declared a Climate Emergency and declared Lowestoft an Earth Protector Town.
+This Council has declared a Climate Emergency.
 National policies identify trees and urban 'green spaces' as among the community's most valuable features.
 This Council builds on opportunities to benefit from trees locally.
 The Council does this through implementation of relevant polices including those directly addressing environmental concerns and its Open Spaces Strategy.